The IB Primary Years Program (PYP)

 The Primary Years Program (PYP) is a curriculum framework designed for students aged 3 to 12.
 Informed by research, the PYP is transdisciplinary in nature allowing for concept development that applies across and beyond subject-specific areas.
 It “focuses on the development of the whole child as an inquirer, both at school and beyond.”
 It emphasizes concept-based and inquiry-driven teaching and learning to nurture “independent learning skills, encouraging every student to take responsibility for their learning” (ibo.org, What is the PYP?)

 Each year, students examine six related transdisciplinary themes through six units of inquiry.
 They include Who we are, Where we are in place and time, How we express ourselves, How the world works, How we organize ourselves, and Sharing the planet.
-These themes were chosen by IB because they tap into the humans’ natural curiosities to make sense of one another and how the world works, and enable students to discover the interconnectedness things (ibo.org, How the PYP works).
+These themes were chosen by IB because they tap into humans’ natural curiosities to make sense of one another and how the world works, and enable students to discover the interconnectedness between things (ibo.org, "How the PYP Works").

 Five Essential Elements of the PYP: Knowledge, concepts, approaches to learning, IB learner profile, and action that foster the development of the whole child and form the PYP written curriculum.

 Program of Inquiry (POI): A collaboratively-developed framework for inquiry, with the purpose of allowing students to explore six universal themes of knowledge, which forms the core of a school's published PYP written curriculum.
 The six transdisciplinary themes are

 - Where We Are in Place and Time

 - How the World Works